dropbox/dropbox-sdk-js/README.md

-# Dropbox API JavaScript Client
+# Dropbox JavaScript SDK

-DropboxApi is lightweight JavaScript client that provides a promise based interface to the Dropbox v2 API that works in both nodejs and browser environments.
+The Dropbox JavaScript SDK is lightweight and provides a promise based interface to the Dropbox v2 API that works in both nodejs and browser environments.